 About Ozan Varol

-Ozan Varol is a rocket scientist turned award-winning professor and author.
+Ozan Varol is a rocket scientist turned award-winning professor and #1 bestselling author.
+He is one of the world’s foremost experts in creativity, innovation, and critical thinking.

 A native of Istanbul, Turkey, Ozan grew up in a family of no English speakers.
 He learned English as a second language and moved to the United States by himself at 17 to attend Cornell University and major in astrophysics.